TGAC/COPO-documentation/policies/privacy-notice.rst

 stores and uses personal information in operating the website, in accordance with the General Data Protection Regulation (GDPR).

-For the purpose of the Data Protection Act 2018 (the Act), the data controller is EI, based at Norwich Research Park, Colney, Norwich, NR4 7UZ.
+For the purpose of the Data Protection Act 2018 (the Act), the data controller is Earlham Institute (EI), based at Norwich Research Park, Colney, Norwich, NR4 7UZ.

 Please view our :ref:`terms-of-use` regarding the rules and requirements for the use of the service.